KristinaGagalova/SpruceGenomeAnnotation/README.md

 # Spruce Genome Annotation

-Annotate spruce draf genome assembly.
+Annotate spruce draft genome assembly.

+General overview
 * MAKER is run in several iterations for refinement and results improvement
 * The gene models are trained for each species through an initial run of MAKER.
 Species-specific evidence is used for each model
 * The models are used for the first pass of gene prediction